Smoker BBQ Buyer’s Guide (2026): How to Choose the Right Smoker for Your Backyard

 Vertical smokers have the heat source positioned directly below a tall, cabinet-shaped cooking chamber.
 They often include a water pan and a wood shelf between the heat and the food, letting heat and smoke rise straight up.
 Vertical smokers typically maintain more stable temperatures and are easier to manage than offset models, making them a good choice for those seeking consistency and simplicity.

 Most electric smokers are vertical, but you’ll also find vertical charcoal, pellet, and gas models.
 For example, Old Country BBQ Pits or Smokin' Brothers are budget-friendly options in this group.
 Regardless of the fuel type, ensure your vertical smoker allows for easy access to the firebox for refueling—many models feature doors or sliding trays for this purpose.
 Vertical smokers can also fit nicely into a BBQ island setup.
-Have a peak at these custom vertical smokers.
+Have a peek at these custom vertical smokers.

 Unconventional Smokers